Irfan-Siregar24/Technical-Test-Zi.Care/README.md

 ## Short Manual to Run the Application:
 - Install Dependencies:
-"pip install fastapi pymongo uvicorn"
+- "pip install fastapi pymongo uvicorn"

 ## Run the FastAPI Application:
-"python - m uvicorn main:application --reload"
+- "python -m uvicorn main:application --reload"
 - This assumes your main file is named main.py or app.py.
 Adjust the command accordingly.

 ## Access the API Documentation: